CurtisNewbie/PDF-Element-Extractor/README.md

 - Java 11
 - Maven (OPTIONAL)

+## How To Run It?

+Download the UI version in RELEASE, then execute the following command:

+    java -jar PDFElementExtractor-1.0.0-UI.jar

 ## Where Are The Extracted Data?

 All extracted data are placed under your specified directory (if it is valid).
 Two directories (`images/` and `text/`) are created for classification as follows: